FindPrint/Multi-domain-dynamics/README.md

 This global report serves as a **foundation for open discussion**: it invites critique, reproducibility, and exploration of additional datasets.

----

-# 📑 Scientific and Philosophical Report
-**Multi‑domain‑dynamics: The Cosmic Tension Equation as a Generative Framework**

----

 ## 1. Title Page
 **Title:** *Multi‑domain‑dynamics: A Generative Equation for Finance, Epidemiology, and Climate*